robdennis/ship_it/README.md

 Ship It
 =======
-A dead-simple wrapper for ``fpm`` that will enforce some best practices.
+A dead-simple wrapper for building python applications ``fpm`` that will enforce some best practices.

 Build Status
 ------------